 Looking at Light

-No surprise, pain carves deep so the body might survive.
+Pain carves deep so the body might survive.
+Clear cause,

-It hides in the everyday world, awaiting one’s awakening.
+It transforms the everyday, awaiting only one’s awakening.

-It comes not from the outside, rather from within.
+It comes not from outside, rather from within, arising

-It arises from attention, from opening to this moment,
+from attention, from opening to the moment.
+Look at that

 Note: unpublished draft